sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   0 (default) – False (do not hide).
 -   1 - True (hide).

-<p style="margin-left: 20px">To validate on Desktop, do the following:
+<p style="margin-left: 20px">To validate on Laptop, do the following:

 1. Enable policy.
 2. Open the Start Menu, click on the Power button, and verify "Hiberate" is not available.

+> [!NOTE]
+> This policy can only be verified on laptops as "Hibernate" does not appear on regular PC's.

 <a href="" id="start-hidelock"></a>**Start/HideLock**